section-engineering-education/engineering-education/content/articles/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/index.md

 - [Conclusion](#conclusion)

 ### Setting up and configuring FaunaDB
 If you already have a FaunaDB account, you can log in [here](https://dashboard.fauna.com/accounts/login).
 Otherwise, you may [register](https://dashboard.fauna.com/accounts/register) for one.

-Then create a Fauna database from [here](https://dashboard.fauna.com/).
+Then, create a Fauna database from [here](https://dashboard.fauna.com/).

 ![create-fauna-db](/engineering-education/create-a-nextjs-blog-app-with-faunadb-typescript-and-apollo-server/create-fauna-db.png)